jessicahur/SimpleReact/README.md

 Webpack can only runs my file if I change .jsx to .js in my webpack.config.js

-Alternatively, changing App.js to App.jsx will run fine with the setting listed above, in opposed to naming it as App.js as the book seems to suggests.
+Alternatively, changing App.js to App.jsx will run fine with the setting listed above, in opposed to naming it App.js as the book suggests.

-1. The book lists:
+b.
+The book lists:
 `React.render(<Hello />, document.getElementById('root'));`
 React.render is _**deprecated**_.
 What I did was install `react-dom` from npm, then call `import {render} from 'react-dom';` and then replace `React.render` by `render`: